top of page

 Internal Anatomy

-• Terminal bronchioles connect to alveolar ducts, ending in alveolar sacs containing alveoli, where gas exchange of oxygen and carbon dioxide occurs across a thin capillary network.
+• Terminal bronchioles connect to alveolar ducts, leading to alveolar sacs containing alveoli.

-4. Lymphatics and Nerves:
+4) Lymphatics and Nerves

 Function in Respiration

-1. Ventilation: The mechanical process of moving air into and out of the lungs, facilitated by the diaphragm and intercostal muscles.
+• The mechanical process of moving air into and out of the lungs, facilitated by the diaphragm and intercostal muscles.

 bottom of page